 (1) Election of Directors.
-Electing the following eleven (11) persons to the Board of Directors to serve until the 2023 Annual Meeting of Shareholders and until their successors are elected and have qualified:
+Electing the following ten (10) persons to the Board of Directors to serve until the 2024 Annual Meeting of Shareholders and until their successors are elected and have qualified:

-Stanley J. Cavalla Nabeel Mahmood Dora Westerlund Tom Ellithorpe Kenneth D. Newby Dennis R. Woods Heather Hammack Susan Quigley Michael T. Woolf, D.D.S.
-Benjamin Mackovak Brian Tkacz
+Stanley J. Cavalla Nabeel Mahmood Dora Westerlund Tom Ellithorpe Kenneth D. Newby Dennis R. Woods

+Heather Hammack Susan Quigley Benjamin Mackovak Brian Tkacz

 - (2) Ratification of Selection of Accountants.
-Ratification of the selection of Moss Adams LLP to serve as the independent registered public accounting firm for the Company for 2022. - (3) "Say on Pay" Proposal.
-Approval of a non-binding advisory vote on executive compensation of our named executive officers. - (4) Frequency of "Say on Pay" Voting.
-Approval of a non-binding advisory vote to recommend the frequency for the nonbinding advisory vote on compensation of our named executive officers. - (5) Other Business.
+Ratification of the selection of Moss Adams LLP to serve as the independent registered public accounting firm for the Company for 2023. - (3) Other Business.
 Such other business as may properly come before the Meeting and any adjournments or postponements thereof.

-If you were a shareholder of record at the close of business on March 21, 2022, you may vote at the Meeting.
+If you were a shareholder of record at the close of business on March 29, 2023, you may vote at the Meeting.

-Other than the matters set forth on the attached 2022 Notice of Annual Meeting of Shareholders, as of the date of this Proxy Statement, the Board of Directors knows of no additional matters that will be presented for consideration at the Meeting.
-Execution of a proxy, however, confers to each of Dennis Woods, Bhavneet Gill, and Robert Oberg, as the designated proxy holders, discretionary authority to vote the shares in accordance with the recommendations of the Board on such other business, if any, which may properly come before the Meeting and at any adjournments or postponements thereof, including whether or not to adjourn the Meeting.
+Other than the matters set forth on the attached 2023 Notice of Annual Meeting of Shareholders, as of the date of this Proxy Statement, the Board of Directors knows of no additional matters that will be presented for consideration at the Meeting.
+Execution of a proxy, however, confers to each of Dennis Woods, David Kinross, and Robert Oberg, as the designated proxy holders, discretionary authority to vote the shares in accordance with the recommendations of the Board on such other business, if any, which may properly come before the Meeting and at any adjournments or postponements thereof, including whether or not to adjourn the Meeting.